phetsims/unit-rates/doc/implementation-notes.md

 }, options.nestedOptions );
 ```

-## Common
+## Common to all screens

 This section highlights a few things that are common to all screens.

-There are several ways to create markers - via the marker editor, by changing what is on the scale, by answering questions, and by running a car race.
+**Markers**: There are several ways to create markers - via the marker editor, by changing what is on the scale, by answering questions, and by running a car race.
 Markers have precedence based on how they were created.
 Markers with higher precedence replace markers with lower precedence.
 See `Marker.CREATOR_VALUES` for the list of marker creators and their precedence.

-The marker editor appears on all screens, and is one of the more complicated parts of the simulations.
+**Marker Editor**: The marker editor appears on all screens, and is one of the more complicated parts of the simulation.
 See `MarkerEditor` (model) and
 `MarkerEditorNode` (view).
 In `DoubleNumberLineAccordionBox`, `markerObserver` has primary responsibility for observing the marker editor,
 creating corresponding markers, and animating the marker editor.

-Values associated with marker terms are necessarily rounded to a specific number of decimal places, as described in the table that appears
+**Rounding**: Values associated with marker terms are necessarily rounded to a specific number of decimal places, as described in the table that appears
 in [model.md](https://github.com/phetsims/unit-rates/blob/master/doc/model.md).
 Because values are rounded, it's possible to have 2 markers that
 have the same value for one term, and different values for the other term.
 We say that these markers "conflict".
 When this situation occurs,
 the older marker is replaced by the newer marker (subject to the marker precedence rules).
 See `Marker.conflictsWith` for details on